 This technique is quite simple.
 It does not require to have a database of documents to build a general probability of a word appearing in any document.
 You just need to calculate the probabilities in each input document.
 However, for this to work you have to exclude what are called stopwords.
 These are common words present in most documents, such as

 is.
 Otherwise you might include meaningless sentences that include lots of them.
-You could also include stemming to improve the results.
+You could also perform stemming before applying this algorithm to improve the results.